Scorza (Privacy Guarantor): “Against OpenAI and ChatGpt emergency measure”. Here’s what can happen now-breakinglatest.news-Breaking Latest News

 What are the possible scenarios?

-“The preliminary investigation could confirm the lawfulness or otherwise of OpenAI on data processing.
+“The preliminary investigation could refute our suspicions of unlawfulness in the processing of personal data carried out by OpenAI or vice versa confirm them.
 In the first case there is archiving.
-In the second, measures could be taken: either corrective or sanctioning”.
+In the second, measures could be taken, either corrective or sanctioning”.

 What if your investigation confirms that OpenAI is behaving illegally?

-“Should we decide on a corrective measure, OpenAI could be forced to cancel the data accumulated on Italian users, or not to collect any more in the future.
-As for the sanctions, in this case we are talking about economic sanctions, which in the case of Italy range from 2 to 4% of the turnover of the company to which the offense is contested”.
+“We could take a corrective action, and OpenAI could be forced to delete the data accumulated on Italian users, or not to collect any more in the future.
+Or we could impose a fine of an economic nature up to 2% or 4% of the turnover of the company to which the offense is contested depending on the seriousness of the offence”.

 In addition to processing and collecting data, ChatGpt is a tool used by many to ask questions, sometimes intimate, or concerning the strictly personal sphere.
 Was this also what prompted you to move urgently?

 “It is a synthesis of the two things.
-There is a strong suspicion that there is an offense.
-And we will clarify it with the investigation.
-Here without a doubt the offense could have more serious consequences because through a conversation one is led to share even more things concerning the intimate sphere.
+There is a strong suspicion that there is an offense and we will clarify it with the investigation.
+In this case, the offense could undoubtedly have more serious consequences because in the context of a conversation one is led to share even more things concerning the intimate sphere.
 But basically there is the violation of a rule”.

 Did you act autonomously or is there some kind of coordination between European privacy authorities?

-“In this case we acted independently because OpenAi is not based in Europe and is outside the cooperation procedures.
-But in the next few days I imagine there will be room for discussion at a European level to understand if and how to cooperate and act together”.
+“In this case we acted independently because OpenAi is not based in Europe and is outside the cooperation procedures, but in the next few days I imagine there will certainly be room for discussion at a European level to understand if and how to cooperate and act together”.